 Gary Allen passed away 30 years ago and I may be one of just a handful of people who remember his name or care to seek out more about him.
 He was gone before I had a chance to know about him.
-His book, None Dare Call It Conspiracy, was introduced to me in the late ’80s or early ’90s, during the Bush presidency.
-At that time I had a budding interest in politics and my friend’s mom recommended that I read it.
-The book taught me new things, and confirmed things I had already been thinking.
-As I paid attention to the speeches of George Bush Sr., I confirmed for myself that Mr. Allen had written the truth.
+His book, None Dare Call It Conspiracy, was introduced to me in the late ’80s or early ’90s.
+I had a growing interest in politics and my friend’s mom recommended it.
+The book taught me things, and confirmed some things I was already thinking.
+As I paid attention to the speeches of President Bush, I confirmed for myself that Mr. Allen had written the truth.
 I stopped calling myself a Republican at that point, though I’m still very much a conservative.
 Perhaps, with the exception of The Law by Frederic Bastiat, None Dare Call It Conspiracy has shaped the way I see politics more than any other book.

 I saw this collection of Gary Allen talks on YouTube and thought it would be good to put them on a single page for reference.